Getting into Beekeeping

 Beekeeping as a hobby in the UAE

 In the UAE, there are very few hobby beekeepers as most are commercial honey farmers.
 Nevertheless, do not let this deter you.
-While we may be few in number, we hobby beekeepers are keen and are happy to welcome other learners.
+While we may be few in number, we hobby beekeepers are keen and are happy to welcome other learners to our buzzing community.
 It is a very interesting, relaxing, and rewarding hobby.

 You will never stop learning, and providing you grasp the basics, you can become involved as little or as much as you like.
 Some of the best reasons to take up beekeeping are:

 This is probably the sweetest reason why bees are kept.
 Although yields are lower here in the UAE you can still reasonably expect 5 kg of honey on average per year.
 The satisfaction of harvesting your own honey is incomparable, and the smell of honey mixed with that of the the wax is simply intoxicating!
 Once you have a good supply of honey it is surprising what uses you will find for it.
 For example a jar of honey is a good thank you gift and makes a great addition to sauces and marinades.
 Beeswax can be used for making candles, polish, soap, cosmetics, etc. All these things can be made with equipment that is available in most household kitchens.
 Instructions and recipes are readily available on the internet or in beekeeping forums.

 Living in air conditioning as we do here in Dubai for much of the year, beekeeping is a great excuse to spend time outside in fresh air with your ladies for company.
 Bees themselves are very interesting, but so is the wildlife in and around the hive.
 You will soon instinctively start keeping track of blossoming seasons, noticing the different trees and flowers around you and catching yourself thinking "bee food" when you see a blooming acacia.

 Enhance your garden